Walk to End HIV FAQs

 Are there prizes awarded to top fundraisers?

 Yes - there are rewards for all your hard work in raising money!
-The incentive levels and items are as follows:
+The incentive levels are as follows:

-Raise $250 + Receive a commemorative AIDS Walk knit ski cap
+Raise $250 + Receive a commemorative Walk to End HIV item

-Raise $500 + Receive a commemorative AIDS Walk hooded sweatshirt
+Raise $500 + Receive a commemorative Walk to End HIV item

-Raise $1,000 + Become a Capital Walker and receive an AIDS Walk cap AND hooded sweatshirt, an additional incentive item and an invitation to breakfast the morning of the event.
+Raise $1,000 + Become a Capital Walker / Runner and receive athe above commemorative items, an additional incentive item and an invitation to breakfast the morning of the event.

 When and where can I pick up my t-shirt (and incentive items, if applicable)?